John Hill (conductor): History

 Hill entered the Royal Academy of Music in 1857 and was elected King's Scholar in 1860 and was subsequently appointed to Her Majesty's private band.
 He also served as pianist and organist of the Royal Italian Opera at Covent Garden.
-He was organist of St Patrick's pro-Cathedral and assistant organist of St George's Cathedral, London.
+He was organist of St Patrick's pro-Cathedral and assistant organist of St George's Cathedral, Southwark.

 He emigrated to Australia, arriving in Sydney around 1 January 1865, and advertised his availability as a finishing tutor.
 His first concert was on 13 March 1865 at the Australian Library, Bent Street, Sydney, which was a resounding success despite the absence of the violinist John Hall.
 (Note: Some contemporary press reports confuse Hill with John Hall, whose full name was John Thomson Hall, a virtuoso violinist contracted to the Lyster Opera Troupe as orchestra leader and accompanist for Ilma de Murska's Australian tour, and was professionally associated with Anderson, to whom she was briefly married.)